-The advertising market become larger every year, and it attracts more customers and companies from around the world.
-But, when it comes to Adwords optimization, we all see the same mistakes from big companies sometimes, and they still apply the same technic that will never work at all, or that will lose money with not targeted clicks.
+The advertising market becomes larger every year, and it attracts more customers and companies from around the world.
+But, when it comes to Adwords optimization, we all see the same mistakes from big companies sometimes, and they still apply the same technique that will never work at all, or that will lose money with not targeted clicks.

 In this post, we will talk about using the word “Free” in Google search page advertising results, and when you should avoid using it.
 Please keep in mind that I’m only talking about products and services that are not free.

-So, the user should pay in order to get benefits, however, the company still plays with keywords an add the Google search about free stuffs to their ad campaigns.
+So, the user should pay in order to get benefits, however, the company still plays with keywords and add the Google search about free stuff to their ad campaigns.

 If you want to avoid losing money with Google Adwords, you should never follow Google in their optimizations.
 Google is the biggest search engine and it owns 80% of the search market, and even more in the next years.

 If you try to copy Google and use the term “free laptops”, for example, you will get lots of clicks and nothing as sales.
-So, you are just buying not targeted traffic from Google, and the most dangerous thing, is that no one of these people will buy from you.
-It’s simply, because they’re looking for free stuffs and not buying them.
-So, why wasting your hard-earned money there?
+So, you are just buying not targeted traffic from Google, and the most dangerous thing is that no one of these people will buy from you.
+It’s simple because they’re looking for free stuff and not buying them.
+So, why waste your hard-earned money there?

 As you can see, Google itself tries to attract people who search for free domains.
-But, Google offer paid services in their App Engine platform.
+But, Google offers paid services in its App Engine platform.
 That’s not our problem, they own the advertising network, and even, if a few people will pay them, later, they still pay nothing for their own services.

-At the same time, you can see that companies like GoDaddy, Register and “1 and 1”, they are claiming that they offer a free domain, but for a paid services that are web hosting.
+At the same time, you can see that companies like GoDaddy, Register, and “1and1”, are claiming that they offer a free domain, but for paid services that are web hosting.

 In this case, the 3 companies are buying not targeted traffic for people who search for free domain names, and they will visit companies that offer paid services only.
-You see the wrong optimization?
-It’s like putting business ads on a health websites.
+Do you see the wrong optimization?
+It’s like putting business ads on health-related websites.
 The conversation will be near to nothing and the company is losing money.

 Instead of buying that expensive cost per click for the wrong keywords, the company can explore more “buying keywords” and invest in them.
 For example, use “purchase a domain name” and start finding more keywords that a few companies or no one, is using actually.

-That way, the company build a strong optimized Google Adwords compaigns, based on the right keywords.
+That way, the company build strong optimized Google Adwords campaigns, based on the right keywords.
 Best of all, they get targeted visitors who are interested in buying the service and not want it for free.

-This seems a simple topic if you’re not familiar with AdWords, and the thousands of dollars that companies pay every day for similar examples as the above one.
-A 10 clicks for high competitive keywords will cost something like $500 to $1000 per day at least.
+This seems a simple topic if you’re not familiar with AdWords, and the thousands of dollars that companies pay every day for similar examples like the above one.
+10 clicks for high competitive keywords will cost something like $500 to $1000 per day at least.

-That’s an investment that will bring more sales if the campaigns manager use it in the right place.
+That’s an investment that will bring more sales if the campaign manager uses it in the right place.
 So, never use the Google examples when it comes to keyword optimization, and find new ways to get more sales, based on the right keywords that bring sales and not visits.